sJohnsonStoever/designNotebook/README.md

 ## Customization ##

+The first task would be to customize the files in the 'site' directory, each one is resposible for text rendered in different parts of the page.
+Each of these can contain markdown syntax.

+* **head1.md** - The larger, top-most text in the header
+* **head2.md** - The smaller, bottom-most text in the header.
+* **blogLinks.md** - The links that are rendered in the leftPane, underneath the links for the in-document links for the notebook entries.
+* **credit.md** - The text that is rendered at the very bottom of the page.

 The newEntry.sh script contains the variable **editor** (default is emacs) which is the editor that opens up the notebook entry once is has been generated.

 The 'publish.sh' script contains the following variables: